ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-08-a-shrub-for-your-garden-planting-thuja-trees.md

 ## How to take care of thuja trees?

-You need to take a proper care of your newly planted thuja trees, so that they grow well and do not wither. **Young thuja trees** don’t have long enough roots to draw water from the deeper ground.
+You need to take a proper care of your newly planted thuja trees, so that they grow well and do not wither. **Young thuja trees** don’t have roots long enough to draw water from the deeper ground.
 For this reason you need to care for them properly.

 During the first weeks the plants should be **watered regularly** - mornings or evenings.
 If your shrub is exposed to heat waves and droughts, spray its needles with water.
 Do it before sunrise or after sunset, so the sun doesn’t burn the plant.
 In case of strong winds stake higher plants with bamboo or wooden sticks.

 If you decide to plant thujas, it is worth to buy a mycorrhizal inoculant and apply it as soon as you plant the trees.
 Such procedure makes it easier for your plants to draw water and nutrients from the ground.
 It saves a lot of time and money spent on the plants later.
 One should start **feeding the plants** in spring and finish around mid-July.

-You can use **general purpose fertiliser**, as well as plant food made specifically for conifers.
+You can use **general-purpose fertiliser**, as well as plant food made specifically for conifers.
 From August to September you may use special autumn fertiliser which is low in nitrogen.

 {:.distinction.distinction-information}
 You can prim your shrub from spring to mid-summer.
 It is especially important for hedges.
 The last trimming should be performed in August so that the branches don’t die during first freezings.